 George Washington's arms are fairly well known (see left), having been adopted for a variety of uses such as the flag of the District of Columbia and the Purple Heart medal.
 Thomas Jefferson, one of the more anti-traditional of America's Founding Fathers also bore arms.
 John and John Quincy Adams utilized heraldic arms, as did most of the signers of the Declaration of Independence.
 But, you ask, is there still a vibrant tradition of heraldry, or was it only a brief carry-over from the colonial period?
 One could likely write a dissertation on such a question, though it seems to me the US military provides a strong answer in the affirmative.
 Heraldry may not be used in every aspect of everyday life, but for certain purposes we certainly retain it.
 (I highly encourage the perusing of the US Institute of Heraldry's website if you have any interest in military heraldry.)

 Third, the ideological angle.
-Just because Americans have used heraldry does not mean they should?
+Just because Americans have used heraldry does that mean they should?
 Is is truly consonant with America's republican constitution?
 Here I think we have to step back from Britain and its heraldic world, much though I love it.
 When one does so, one discovers that in much of Europe heraldry had little to do with the sovereign.
 In Germany, Switzerland, and the Netherlands, burgher arms were assumed by various members of what we would call the middle class: merchants, artisans, clergy, and the like.
 Similar practices can be found in Scandinavia, were farmer have also traditionally borne arms.
 Thus, heraldry has no fundamental connection to a monarchy and why should it?
 Heraldry is simply a method of visual representation of individuals or organizations.
 That non-noble heraldry has a long tradition in the German-speaking world is no minor point for the United States; German-Americans constitute the largest single ancestry group in the country and the Declaration was translated into German even before it was passed.

 Thus, there is no reason that any American, so inclined, should not assume arms.